 In certain major areas of Accra such as Spintex Road, East Legon, Airport Residential and Ridge; you will see quite a few a police points once it hits 10pm.
 The police are there to ensure public safety, they look inside of your car with a flashlight and sometimes ask for car documents.
 There is nothing to worry about, it’s all for safety.

 Ghana is great place to visit in West Africa.
 Enjoy the sun, culture and food 🙂 I hope these points are useful and help with your plan on visiting Ghana.
+Now that you know what to expect how about checking what you need to pack with my essential packing list for Ghana.

 Visiting Nigeria soon?
 Check out Lekki Conservation Centre!